Dr Emma-Louise Anderson

 - Phone: +44(0)113 343 4924

-Before joining Leeds in 2012, I taught International Relations, Politics and Global Health at the Universities of Keele, Southampton and Winchester.
-I was educated at the University of Southampton, where I obtained my PhD in 2009.
+Before joining Leeds in 2012, Emma taught International Relations, Politics and Global Health at the Universities of Keele, Southampton and Winchester.
+She was educated at the University of Southampton, where she obtained her PhD in 2009.

-My latest research focuses on African agency and the ways individuals and communities respond to Africa’s high dependency on donor funds.
-My co-authored book ‘Dependent Agency in the Global Health Regime’ (with Amy Patterson) was winner of the International Studies Association (ISA) Global Health Section Book Prize (2016).
-It examines how grassroots communities and individuals in Malawi and Zambia exert agency within the larger structures of global health dependency.
-It conceptualizes ‘dependent agency’ (the condition in which local actors can simultaneously act and be dependent) and investigates conditions under which it occurs and the forms it takes., investigates the conditions in which it occurs and identifies the forms it takes.
-My International Affairs article (2017) advances debates on North-South relations by arguing how the malleability of ‘empowerment’ has strategic advantages for people living with HIV.
-My International Relations article (2018) develops the concept of ‘shadow diplomacy’ as the informal networks and channels of influence that run parallel to, but are not recognised as part of, formal health diplomacy.
-My Third World Quarterly article (2016) criticises the focus on building resilient health systems in the Ebola response, highlighting the need for political solutions.
+Her work on African agency explores the ways individuals and communities respond to Africa’s high dependency on development assistance for health (DAH).
+Her co-authored book with Amy Patterson (University of the South, USA) ‘Dependent Agency in the Global Health Regime’ was winner of the International Studies Association (ISA) Global Health Section Book Prize in 2017.
+They examine how seemingly ‘powerless’ grassroots communities and individuals in Malawi and Zambia exert agency within the larger structures of global health dependency.
+They conceptualize ‘dependent agency’ (the condition in which local actors can simultaneously act and be dependent) and investigate conditions under which it occurs and the forms it takes.

-- MA Level - The Global Politics of Health: Power and Inequity
+- MA Level - The Global Politics of Health (PIED 5202)

 Student feedback: ‘This module is exceptionally well designed.
 Emma is a great tutor and the workshops struck a good balance between group discussion and her lecturing.
 She was always helpful in her office hour and the material in the course is highly stimulating.
 This is the best module I have studied here at Leeds.’